balpreet14/balpreet14.github.io/_posts/2019-03-29-week6-project2.md

 Overall, i feel i have designed pretty much what i had in my mind.

 ## Summary
-I designed 3D typography and design poster.I leraned to use tools like pathfinder, selection tool, direct selection tool, gradient tool, shape tool and pen tool in the software.I made it retro style because it is a latest trend in market.
+I designed 3D typography and design poster.I learned to use tools like pathfinder, selection tool, direct selection tool, gradient tool, shape tool and pen tool in the software.I made it retro style because it is a latest trend in market.I learned how to apply texture to the design and usage of gaussian blur to create shadow .
+## A THOUGHT
 But, I have recently came accross 3D design in Photoshop and i think it is a better tool for this purpose.
 The 3D text looks more realistic in photoshop.But, illustrator is a very good tool for a great start.In future i may try photoshop for this purpose.

 Here is the link to the tutorial:
 [Tutorial](https://github.com/balpreet14/balpreet14.github.io/blob/master/_posts/tutorial_poster_balpreet_kaur.pdf)